Overview

 Support sources include the Funding & Tenders Portal FAQ Submission of proposals, the IT Helpdesk, the Online Manual, and IT How to guides.

-This funding opportunity, SOCPL-2026-SOC-DIALOG, is designed to bolster social dialogue within Europe, particularly at the sectoral and cross-industry levels.
+This funding opportunity, SOCPL-2026, is designed to bolster social dialogue within Europe, particularly at the sectoral and cross-industry levels.
 It aims to enhance the engagement and capabilities of social partner organizations, including those in EU member states and candidate countries.
 The core objective is to foster a more robust and effective social dialogue, which is seen as crucial for addressing various socio-economic challenges and promoting fair and inclusive policies.
 The funding supports projects that increase awareness, improve dialogue mechanisms, and build the capacity of social partners to participate meaningfully in policy-making processes.
 Eligible applicants are expected to form consortia that include social partner organizations from eligible countries, and their proposals should clearly demonstrate how their projects will contribute to the expected outcomes of strengthened social dialogue and improved social partner capacity.
 The application process involves electronic submission through the EU Funding & Tenders Portal, adhering to specific guidelines regarding the content, format, and page limits of the proposal.
 Successful projects will play a key role in shaping the future of social dialogue in Europe, ensuring that the voices of workers and employers are heard and considered in the development of EU policies.

 Find a Consultant to Support You